TomBosmans/typescript-utils/README.md

 ### isString

 #### Description
-Checks if given value is a string.
+Checks if the given value is a string.
+@param value The value to be checked.
+@returns Returns `true` if the given value is a string, `false` otherwise.
+@example

+isString('hello world'); // true
+isString(123); // false

 #### Specifications
 - returns false when value is array